 There are endless activities to do and sites to see in Los Angeles and we encourage you to arrive early or stay late to enjoy the area.
 With an abundance of outdoor recreation opportunities and a vibrant culture & history, there is something for everyone to enjoy.
-Whether you are looking for a thrill, or to wind down and relax, Boise offers activities for every kind of traveler.
+Whether you are looking for a thrill, or to wind down and relax, Los Angeles offers activities for every kind of traveler.
 Explore the LA Tourism website for all trip and itinerary ideas.

 Beaches in Los Angeles

 Los Angeles has over 75 miles of coastline and over 100 beaches!
 Which makes Los Angeles the perfect place to get your toes wet.
 The city features plenty of island, coastal, and inland swimming spots.
 Hop on the BigBus Beach Loop and explore some of California’s most iconic beaches including the Santa Monica Pier, Venice Beach, Muscle Beach, Marina Del Rey, and more!

 Griffith Observatory has become the most visited public observatory in the world.
 They offer a variety of activities that you can partake in such as: venture through space at the Samuel Oschin Planetarium, check out the Clues from Comets programing, have a look through a telescope and observer on your own, go on a quick hike around the in Griffith Park and get a glimpse of the Hollywood sign, and so much more!

 Warner Bros.
 Studio Tour Hollywood

 Explore the real Central Perk set from Friends and sets from The Big Bang Theory.
 DC Universe

 La Brea Tar Pits is a gateway to the Ice Age!
 It is the only ongoing, urban Ice Age excavation in the world!
 Come see where some of the best specimens such as saber-toothed cats, giant sloths, dire wolves, mammoths, and mastodon fossils were discovered, prepared, researched, and displayed.